David Belyavskiy: 2016

 At the 2016 Russian National Championships Belyavskiy won a gold medal with his team.
 After the first day he was leading the all around competition with a score of 90.367 however on the second day he suffered multiple falls and mistakes to place 4th score 86.266, giving him a total of 176.633 to win the bronze medal behind Nikolai Kuksenkov and Nikita Nagornyy.
 He defended his national title on the parallel bars, winning for the 5th consecutive year.

 In May, Belyavskiy competed at the 2016 European Championships.
-In qualifying he competed on every event except rings to help Russia qualify in first place to the team final, as well as qualifying himself to four event finals: floor, pommel horse, parallel bars and high bar.
-In the team final, Belyavskiy again competed on every event except rings, scoring a 15.166 on floor, a 15.433 on pommel horse, 15.233 on vault, 15.933 on parallel bars and 14.733 on high bar, helping Russia to win team gold with a score of 271.378, nearly 3 points ahead of Great Britain.
-In event finals he became European champion on parallel bars with a score of 16.033, ahead of 2014 world champion Oleg Verniaiev.
-He also won bronze on high bar (14.941), silver on pommel horse (15.233) and placed 4th on floor (15.200), making him the most decorated gymnast at the European Championships.
+During the qualification round he competed on every event except rings to help Russia qualify in first place to the team final, as well as qualifying himself to four event finals: floor exercise, pommel horse, parallel bars, and horizontal bar.
+During the team final Belyavskiy again competed on every event except rings, helping Russia to win team gold with a score of 271.378, nearly 3 points ahead of Great Britain.
+During event finals he became European champion on parallel bars ahead of 2014 world champion Oleg Verniaiev.
+He also won bronze on horizontal bar, silver on pommel horse, and placed fourth on floor exercise, making him the most decorated gymnast at the European Championships.
 He was also awarded the Longines Prize for Elegance.

-On August 6–16, Belyavskiy then competed with the Russian team (together with Ivan Stretovich, Denis Ablyazin, Nikolai Kuksenkov and Nikita Nagornyy) at the 2016 Summer Olympics in Rio de Janeiro.
-The Russian team qualified in 3rd place to the team final, with Belyavskiy also qualifying in 3rd place to the all around, 8th place to the pommel horse final and 2nd place to the parallel bars final.

-In the team final he contributed scores of 14.666 on floor, 15.500 on pommel horse, 15.033 on vault, 15.800 on parallel bars and 14.958 on horizontal bar towards the Russian team's silver medal- the first Olympic team medal for Russia since 2000, and the first team medal for Russia since the 2006 World Championships.
-They won silver with a score of 271.452, 0.331 ahead of China, who were the defending Olympic champions.

-In the all around final Belyavskiy finished in 4th place with a score of 90.498, only 0.143 behind bronze medalist Max Whitlock.
-In the pommel horse final he finished in 5th place with a score of 15.400, and in the parallel bars final he won the bronze medal with a score of 15.783, behind former world champions Oleg Verniaiev and Danell Leyva.
+On August 6–16, Belyavskiy competed at the 2016 Olympic Games alongside Ivan Stretovich, Denis Ablyazin, Nikolai Kuksenkov, and Nikita Nagornyy.
+Together they qualified in third place to the team final, with Belyavskiy also qualifying to the all around, pommel horse, and parallel bars finals.
+During the team final he contributed scores on all apparatuses besides rings towards the Russian team's silver medal finish, the first Olympic team medal for Russia since 2000, and the first major team medal for Russia since the 2006 World Championships.
+In the all around final Belyavskiy finished fourth with a score of 90.498, only 0.143 behind bronze medalist Max Whitlock.
+In the pommel horse final he finished in fifth, and in the parallel bars final he won the bronze medal behind former World Champions Oleg Verniaiev and Danell Leyva.